My Work Setup

 JetBrains Toolbox – $149.00/year

-I use many of the JetBrains tools, which is one of the most useful subscriptions I have.
+I use many of the JetBrains tools, which are among the most valuable subscriptions I have.

 Having worked with Visual Studio with Resharper for so long, I can no longer use Visual Studio without Resharper, as the keyboard shortcuts are all in muscle memory.
-During an interview, I completely blanked on writing a for loop in code because I got so used to Resharper’s templates.
+During an interview, I blanked on writing a for loop in code because I got used to Resharper’s templates. - PHPStorm

-I use WebCharm if I’m building static Javascript tools like NodeJS and VueJS.
+I use WebCharm to build static Javascript tools like NodeJS and VueJS. - JetBrains AI

 Notepad++ – Free

 Notepad++ replaces regular Notepad on Windows and serves as my default text editor.
-I use it for just about everything for quick editing.
+I use it for quick editing on just about everything.

 SMSS/MySQL Workbench – Free